craftingcity/RollHighOrDie/Combat and Actions/Combat Definitions.md

 Psychic Damage occurs as a target's perception of reality or state of mind is beyond function.

 ###### Radiant
-Radiant Damage occurs as a target becomes purely unmade - as when interacting with a deity's wrath or intense radioactivity.
+Radiant Damage occurs as a target becomes purely unmade - as when interacting with a deity's wrath or incredibly intense explosions.

 ### Rules for Environments
-## Weather
 ## Lighting
 Lighting is generally a requirement for any creature to have confidence in their bodily actions.
 During Combat, Lighting can become a powerful weapon when used effectively.